Guide

 • How price-axis auto-scaling works: by default the chart adjusts the vertical scale automatically when you switch coins or timeframes.
 Dragging the price axis vertically locks the scale to the manual position.
 Double-clicking the price axis restores auto-scaling.
 If the scale is locked and the new coin has a very different price level, candles can move out of the visible area.

-• What the chart info overlay shows above the candles: candle countdown, open-close price difference, and for futures — funding rate value and funding countdown.
+• What chart info can show: timeframe, candle countdown, candle date/time, OHLC prices with volume V, open/close diff, P24, V24, and for futures — funding rate value and funding countdown.

 Key screens and controls